-- 1st step – Initial meeting with a member of our admissions team.
+- Step 1 – Initial meeting with a member of our admissions team.

 That can be done on campus or online through a web meeting.

-- 3rd Step – Meet with financial services for an estimate of what you quality for in terms of financial aid and for a cost breakdown by academic year – done online or in person
+- Step 2 – Meet with financial services for an estimate of what you qualify for in terms of financial aid and for a cost breakdown by academic year – done online or in person

-Yes, California Aeronautical University offers scholarships, including scholarships for recent high school graduates, working adults and for those who have a family member in law enforcement or other public safety fields.
+Yes, California Aeronautical University offers scholarships, including scholarships for recent high school graduates and for those who have a family member in law enforcement or other public safety fields.
 Each student is reviewed for scholarships automatically based on everything submitted during the application process.